-You might know your gut does this weird thing.
-It’s a primal connection, between the brain and the gut, that works to keep us safe from predators or other physical threats.
+You might know it.
+Your gut does this weird thing, like when you feel a twang in the stomach.
+It’s a primal connection between the brain and the gut that works to keep us safe from predators or other physical threats.
 It is part of our fight or flight response.
-This is instinct (vs intuition).

-The difference in modern society is that ‘danger’ is perceived from threats other than being eaten alive by a wild beast (a real danger).
-Modern threats derive from forming (and keeping) significant relationships, study, jobs, and financial status (NOT saying there are no real dangers there either).
+In today’s western society ‘danger’ can be perceived from threats other than the likelihood of being eaten alive by a wild beast (a real physical danger).
+Modern threats are more likely to arise from issues with forming (and keeping) significant relationships, study, jobs, and financial status (NOT saying there are no real dangers there either).

 Gut sensations are common when stakes are high!
-When people feel they have something great to lose they are often emotionally charged.
-It is easy to confuse emotion with intuition because you can ‘feel it in your gut’.
+When people feel they have something great to lose, when their instincts tell them they are in danger, their gut reacts.
+It is easy to confuse instinct with intuition because you can ‘feel it in your gut’.